 The Principal, Deputy Principal, Senior Leaders, and Finance Officer share line management responsibility for staff; meeting with staff each term to discuss learning programs; Performance Development Plans (for all teachers) and staff-initiated agenda items.
-Staff are encouraged to take responsibility for managing their performance using the principles of the DfE Improvement and Accountability Framework (DIAf) and TfEL.
+Staff are encouraged to take responsibility for managing their performance using the principles of the DfE Improvement and Accountability procedures.